pAplakidis/picograd/README.md

+# PICOGRAD
-# A from-scratch toy implementation of neural networks, backpropagation, etc
+A from-scratch toy implementation of neural networks, backpropagation, etc

+### Note that this library is a work in progress, therefore some features and ops might cause errors or have not been implemented yet.

 ## Setup